hack3rs.ca network-security

 certification-details-and-why-the-order-matters.md

-Each certification below includes why it exists, why defenders use it, what you should learn from it, and how to study it in a way that builds real capability instead of only exam recall.
+Each entry covers why the cert exists, why defenders use it, what you should actually learn from it, and how to study it in a way that builds real skill — not just enough to pass a test.

 #1